arseniedev/triathlon-app/README.md

 # Triathlon App 🏊‍♂️🚴‍♂️🏃‍♂️
+> BCDE211 Best Programming Practices - JavaScript
+>
-A web application built with **React JS / TypeScript** to help triathletes track and analyze their training across swimming, cycling, and running.
+> A web application built with **React JS / TypeScript** to help triathletes track and analyze their training across swimming, cycling, and running.
 Designed for both casual enthusiasts and competitive athletes to log sessions, monitor progress, and visualize performance trends.

 ---